 - Eat the local specialties.
 Try food that you’re not used to eating, at least once.

 - Say ‘yes” to new adventures.
-Because no great story ever started with “no thanks, I’m going to wash my hair”.
+Because no great story ever started with “No thanks, I have a long day of visiting museums tomorrow”.

 - See the best in everyone.
 Most people aren’t out to get you, I promise.